tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 When this package is installed on the host, the next :command:`update` will scan for official Windows updates applicable to the host based on this filtering.

+They are stored in the web directory https://srvwapt.mydomain.lan/wapt/.

 .. _selfservice_packages:

 *selfservice* packages